What’s the Matter in Manbij? How an Obscure Syrian Town Could Determine the Future of the U.S.-Turkish Alliance and What to Do About It

 If the United States can secure this agreement with Moscow, the next step is to win agreement from the Syrian Democratic Forces about Manbij.
 In exchange for an American commitment to protect Kurdish interests in northeastern Syria, alongside a Russian pledge to compel the regime to make political concessions to the Syrian Kurds, the Kurdish-led force would then be asked to make concessions about political control in Manbij to help assuage Turkish concerns.
 To do so, the United States has two options.
 Washington could simply tell the group’s leaders of its broader intent, and stand aside as the Syrian Democratic Forces negotiate with the regime and Russia to facilitate some sort of agreement with the central government about control of Manbij.
 Or, Washington could begin discussions again with Ankara about the Manbij roadmap, including the sharing of vetted lists of men and women who could take part in joint political governance for the city.

 The Syrian Democratic Forces is certain to condition any concession on Manbij on reciprocal Turkish action in Afrin.
-In this scenario, Russia could, once again, play a role and push for the Syrian regime return to Turkish-held Afrin, in exchange for Turkish withdrawal, and the return of Turkish allied militia to other areas in Syria where Ankara is in control, like the towns ofor Al Bab.
-After regime return, internal restrictions on Kurdish movement could be eased, allowing for the of civilians to their homes.
+In this scenario, Russia could, once again, play a role and push for the Syrian regime return to Turkish-held Afrin, in exchange for Turkish withdrawal, and the return of Turkish allied militia to other areas in Syria where Ankara is in control, like the towns of Jarablus or Al Bab.
+After regime return, internal restrictions on Kurdish movement could be eased, allowing for the return of civilians to their homes.

 These options could be pursued as a single package, or pursued individually and used as confidence-building mechanisms.
 However, this strategy is dependent on each external actor in Syria recognizing that their adversaries have core interests in the conflict.
 Therefore, this policy is dependent on negotiations with Russia, as a means to secure America’s counter-ISIL goals, and potentially reach agreement on a pathway to work together towards an end to the conflict.
 After taking this first step, the United States can then weave a solution specific to Manbij into a broader policy, and work towards managing Turkish concerns, while not losing America’s Kurdish partners.